mikehulluk/accn2012/slides/week1-NEURON/introduction_to_NEURON.rst

 ~~~~~~~~~~~~~~~~~~~~~

  * Neurons are interesting because of their active membrane channels
+ * Channels define the currents flowing across the membrane (e.g. sodium,
+   potassium, leak)
- * NEURON can handle many common use cases:
+ * NEURON covers common use-cases:

     - it is possible to define your own using NMODL files (not covered here)
     - it comes with some predefined channel definitions.

 Channels II (Examples)
 ~~~~~~~~~~~~~~~~~~~~~~